Rambo: First Blood Part II: Plot

-Three years after the events in Hope, Washington, former US Army Green Beret John Rambo, now imprisoned at a penal labor facility, receives a visit from his former mission commander and old friend, Colonel Sam Trautman.
-With the Vietnam War now officially over, the public has become increasingly concerned over news that US POWs have been left in enemy custody in Vietnam.
-To placate their demands for action, the US government has authorized a solo infiltration mission to confirm the reports.
-Rambo agrees to undertake the operation in exchange for a pardon.
+Three years after the events in Hope, Washington, former U.S. Army Green Beret John Rambo is imprisoned at a penal labor facility.
+He is met by Colonel Sam Trautman, his commanding officer during the Vietnam War.
+Trautman explains that the U.S. government is under pressure because of reports that POWs are still being held in Vietnam.
+To placate the public, a solo infiltration mission has been approved to confirm these reports, and Rambo's name was suggested as he is versed with the POW camp.
+Rambo agrees to take the mission in exchange for a presidential pardon.

-In Thailand, Rambo meets Marshall Murdock, the bureaucrat overseeing the operation.
-He is temporarily reinstated into the US Army and instructed only to take pictures of a suspected POW camp, not to attempt their rescue or engage any enemy personnel.
-Any POWs are to be retrieved by a better-equipped extraction team upon his return.
+In Thailand, Rambo and Trautman meet helicopter pilot Michael Ericson, his partner Lifer, and Marshall Roger Murdock, the bureaucrat overseeing the operation.
+He is instructed to take pictures of a suspected POW camp, but not to engage enemy personnel or attempt a rescue.
+Trautman is the only person involved in the operation whom Rambo trusts.

-During his aerial insertion, Rambo's parachute gets caught in the airplane door, forcing him to cut himself free and jettison most of his equipment, leaving him with only his knives, bow and arrows.
-He meets his assigned contact, a female Vietnamese intelligence agent named Co Bao, who arranges for a local band of river pirates to take them upriver.
-Reaching the army camp, Rambo sneaks inside, spotting POWs.
-When he finds one of them tied to a cross-shaped post, suffering from exposure, he frees him against orders and flees with Co and the POW.
+During his aerial insertion, Rambo's parachute gets caught.
+He is forced to cut himself free and jettison most of his gear, leaving him only with knives and a bow and arrow.
+His assigned contact, Vietnamese intelligence agent Co Bao, arranges for local river pirates to take them upriver.
+Rambo reaches the Vietnamese camp, which is commanded by Captain Vinh and Lieutenant Tay.
+Rambo confirms the presence of POWs.
+Against orders, he frees POW Banks.